espacesociety/espacesociety.github.io/_macropedia/anthorph-free-state.md

 ## Origins

 The Anthoroph Free State is an unusual entity formed by refugees of the [Hundred Bloody Days](/macropedia/hundred-bloody-days).
-Although its exact nature and condition is difficult to imagine.
-[Kaldar Esra Yathara](/macropedia/kaldar-esra-yathara), a geneticist of [genetically enhanced descent](/macropedia/genetically-enhanced-peoples) began preparing for a quick exodus several years ago as racism gripped the Imperium during the [Interregnum](/macropedia/imperial-interregnum).
+Although its exact nature and condition is difficult to imagine, [Kaldar Esra Yathara](/macropedia/kaldar-esra-yathara), a geneticist of [genetically enhanced descent](/macropedia/genetically-enhanced-peoples) began preparing for a quick exodus several years ago as racism gripped the Imperium during the [Interregnum](/macropedia/imperial-interregnum).
 At the time, he took much criticism as a reactionary and extremist.
-His preparations have been estimated to have saved up to half a million people from the worst of the [Bloody Pretender's](/macropedia/femaron-felard) depradations.
+His preparations have been estimated to have saved up to half a million people from the worst of the [Bloody Pretender's](/macropedia/femaron-felard) depredations.

 The refugees were turned away from the nascent [Sabanian Empire](/macropedia/sabanian-empire), and have apparently set up new colonies on several extremely marginal worlds and a few outside the old Imperium.

 ## Rumors and Facts

 I have, myself, attempted to find the AFS and confirm the stories that are being told.
 However, my ship was refused landing on the installations I located.
-What I have learned from those few traders that treat with the AFS is somewhat illuminating Among the prominent rumors:
+What I have learned from those few traders that treat with the AFS is somewhat illuminating.
+Among the prominent rumors:

-### Rampant, Profound genetic modifications
+### Rampant, profound genetic modifications
 This appears to be true.
 The citizens are drastically altering their children, crops, and other creatures for their benefit.
 These modifications are of such a profound nature, that even my Nguyonhi star-folk contact seemed disturbed by them.

 ### Psychic Powers